Rules for Visiting Seguin Island Light Station – 1986

 Clothing: It is suggested dressing in layers is recommended to adjust to the changing temperatures with winds that change with the tides.
 Rain gear is essential for sudden changes of weather and thick, rolling fog.
 Appropriate footwear is necessary, sturdy shoes are needed to hike the many trails and keep in mind your feet will get wet landing on Cove Beach.

 Food & Drink: Bring your own food and drink for the length of your stay.
 It is strongly suggested that you bring your own water with you.
-In support of “Leave No Trace”, all articles brought on island must be carried off.
+All articles brought on island must be carried off.
 NO trash receptacles are provided.